At a Glance

 About Us

-The National Physical Laboratory (NPL) is a world-leading centre providing measurement science, engineering, and technology to support prosperity and quality of life in the UK.
+The National Physical Laboratory (NPL) is a world-leading centre of excellence that provides cutting-edge measurement science, engineering and technology to underpin prosperity and quality of life in the UK.

 PhD Vacancy - Resilient digitalised critical infrastructure employer: National Physical Laboratory